How Do Squirrels Get in My Attic? | Critter Control Dallas

 The first sign of a possible squirrel problem is hearing sounds of scampering overhead early in the morning or as you’re sitting down to eat dinner.
 Once you head to the attic to investigate, you may be welcomed by a distinctive animal smell.
 You look over and catch sight of a bushy tail and confirm you have a squirrel living in your attic.

 While looking for entry points into your attic, squirrels may cause damage to soffits, siding, chimney flashing, fascia boards, and various types of exhaust fans.
-Once a squirrel has gained access into your attic, they will build nests with outside materials they have brought in such as sticks and moss.
+Once a squirrel has gained access to your attic, they will build nests with outside materials they have brought in, such as sticks and moss.
 Since animals do not have a designated bathroom area, they will leave urine and droppings throughout the attic.

-Although rare through transmission, squirrels can carry pathogens like salmonella and rabies.
+Although rare through transmission, squirrels can carry pathogens like Salmonella and rabies.
 They can also damage property from gnawing on wood to chewing through wires, causing potential fire hazards.

 Why Do Squirrels Like Living in Attics?